yashas224/yashas224/README.md

 ## 🚀 What You'll Find Here

-This space is dedicated to documenting my journey, learnings, and upskilling adventures as I explore the world of backend development.
+This space is dedicated to documenting my journey, learnings, and upskilling adventures as I explore the world of backend software Engineering.

 ## 🛠️ Tech Stack